1 CHAMPIONSHIP STRUCTURE

 11.7 The claims must be opened by using THIS form within 72 hours from the end of the race (within 23.59 CET).
 The drivers called into question (and/or not), can enter their point of view by selecting the dispute in THIS form and clicking on "Provide your video", within 96 hours from the end of the race (within 23.59 CET).

 11.8 Anyone who commits an infraction and pushes another driver out of track, is not required to wait for him to rejoin because he can anyway be penalized at the end of the race if a claim is opened by the other driver/s.

 11.9 It is possible to open a claim contesting the attribution of a penalty given by the game and that is deemed unfair.
 This must be done by choosing "GAME" as guilty and providing a valid explanation in the description, in addition to the clarifier video.
 The race director will assess to confirm the penalty received from the game or not.
-Game penalties generated by warnings for generic corner cutting and by stop & go will not be removed.
+Game penalties generated by warnings for generic corner cutting will not be removed.

 11.10 Following a claim, possible assumptions of guilt by drivers may be taken into account when deciding on possible penalties, but "penalty discounts" are not to be considered automatic.